Palaces as far as you can see

 Prussia’s kings and prince electors created a fascinating retreat comprising palaces and parklands in Potsdam.
-The original 16 palaces spread over 3 parks in Potsdam and its city center.
-They offer a huge ensemble of palaces and shaping one the largest UNESCO World Heritage Site in Germany.
+The original 17 palaces are spread across 3 parks in Potsdam and its city centre.
+They offer a huge ensemble of palaces shaping one the largest UNESCO World Heritage Sites in Germany.

-Behind every façade there was also a benefit and those were not only for representation usage.
-The huge Orangery Palace for example is based on the Villa Medici in Rome and is a stone carved longing of Frederick William IV for Italy.
+Each façade not only decorated a representative building, but ornamented constructions for practical use.
+The huge Orangery Palace for example is based on the Villa Medici in Rome and displays the stone carved longing for Italy of Frederick William IV.
 With its two huge plant halls and the ingenious heating system, however, it is still used today as the winter home for the frost-sensitive potted plants of Sanssouci Park.

 The Dragon House (“Drachenhaus”) not far away, with its curved roofs, is a great example of the Chinoiserie style loved by Frederick II. and was the residence of the parks winegrower.